 STNM Board of Directors

-STNM’s all-volunteer Board of Directors is elected by the STNM membership each year.
+STNM’s all-volunteer Board of Directors is elected by the STNM membership yearly.
 The Annual Membership Meeting is held each March and regular Board Meetings are held each quarter for the remainder of the year.
 Our members are welcome to attend the Annual membership and quarterly board meetings.

 Meeting ID: 338 830 8269 Passcode: 6974